 Phase I review

 Phase I reviews and evaluates the proposed field design and, based on photometric data and other information, determines if the design meets the Program criteria.
 Approved designs will be validated by an IDA Certification Letter and promoted to the community as meeting IDA’s dark-sky friendly standards.
+Please review the information on this page for guidance on determining the lighting zone the project is located within.

 Phase II Field Verification